Killing (super)algebras for generalised spin manifolds: Highly supersymmetric Lorentzian spin- manifolds

 where the subscripts on the brackets indicate which Lie algebra they are to be taken in.
 The first equality is part of Wang's Theorem, the second is simply an application of definitions and the last is the result of cancellation between terms. \end{proof}

 We note that the final calculation in the proof above shows that the Riemann curvature tensor and \(\fr\)-symmetry field strength are given by

 so as previously mooted in Remark~\ref{rem:geom-real-rsymm}, the map \(\thetatilde_2\) corresponds to a gauge field strength.
+If \(\fg\) is geometrically realisable (Def.~\ref{def:geom-real-rsymm}), \(\thetatilde_2=0\), so the connection must be flat.
 This is further evidence that, as suggested in Remarks~\ref{rem:ksa-rsymm-def-relax} and \ref{rem:geom-real-rsymm}, it should be possible to modify our notion of admissible pairs and geometric realisability to be less restrictive.
-Nevertheless, we will restrict ourselves below to deformations which are geometrically realisable, in particular setting \(\thetatilde_2=0\).
+Nevertheless, we will still restrict ourselves below to deformations with \(\thetatilde_2=0\).